Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Remarks and outlook

-In any case, quantum stochastic calculi, also the abstract one in \cite{Koes00}, provide a relation between additive cocycles and multiplicative (unitary) cocycles.
+In any case, quantum stochastic calculi, also the abstract one in K\"ostler~\cite{Koes00}, provide a relation between additive cocycles and multiplicative (unitary) cocycles.
 Differentials of additive cocycles are, roughly, the differentials of the quantum stochastic differential equation to be resolved.
-We may ask, whether this relation holds for all spatial Markov semigroups, also if they are not realized on the Fock spaces, that is, on \it{type I} or \it{completely spatial} noises.
+We may ask, whether this relation holds for all spatial Markov semigroups, also if they are not realized on the Fock spaces, that is, on {\it type I} or {\it completely spatial} noises.
 The additive cocycles, usually, take their ingredients from the generator of the Markov semigroup.
-If that generator is bounded, then one may recognize the constituents of the \it{Christensen-Evans} generator, or, in the \nbd{\sB(G)}case, of the \it{Lindblad} generator.
+If that generator is bounded, then one may recognize the constituents of the {\it Christensen--Evans} generator, or, in the $\sB(G)$-case, of the {\it Lindblad} generator.
 This raises the problem to characterize spatial Markov semigroups in terms of their generators.
 Do they have generators that resemble in some sense the Lindblad form?
-Apparently the most general form of unbounded Lindblad type generators of Markov semigroups on $\sB(G)$ has been discussed in \cite{CheFa98}.
-But only a subclass of these generators could be dilated by using Hudson-Parthasarathy calculus on the Boson Fock space.
-It is natural to ask whether the others are also spatial.
-Also, if they are spatial, is their product system type II (non-Fock) or is it completely spatial (Fock)?
-In the latter case, can the solution be obtained with a calculus?
-In any case, whenever for an example a solution of the problem has been obtained with calculus, then we may ask, whether our abstract cocycle (which, of course, can be written down explicitly; see \cite{Ske08p1}) can be related to the concrete cocycle emerging from calculus.
+Apparently the most general form of unbounded Lindblad type generators of Markov semigroups on $\sB(G)$ has been discussed in Chebotarev and Fagnola~\cite{CheFa98}.
+But only a subclass of these generators could be dilated by using Hudson--Parthasarathy calculus on the Boson Fock space.
+It seems natural to expect that Markov semigroups having this sort of generators are all spatial.
+Is it possibly that they could not be dilated on the Fock space because their product systems are type II (non-Fock) and not completely spatial (Fock)?
+In this case, can the solution be obtained with a calculus on noises emerging from type II product systems that are no longer CCR-flows (Fock noises)?
+In any case, whenever for an example a solution of the problem has been obtained with calculus, then we may ask, whether our abstract cocycle (which, of course, can be written down explicitly; see Skeide~\cite{Ske16}) can be related to the concrete cocycle emerging from calculus.
 Generally, we may ask, how two possible cocycles with respect to the same noise (adapted in some sense or not) are related.
+(This question connects to properties of the automorphism group of spatial Arveson systems such as discussed in Tsirelson~\cite{Tsi08}.)